-Grading of severity and likelihood: I High - Significant - Medium - Low Risk after n nitigation: Risk or issue Mitigation Severity Likelihood Stakeholders do not consider School Travel Plans and transportation issues prior to consultation Review school travel plans in partnership with transportation prior to local consultation in order to mitigate possible objections.
-Low High Stakeholders do not engage in project and do not sign up to the solution New Free Schools and The Design Team will ensure regular meetings and consultation with stakeholders and end user Liaise closely with Free School Providers Low Medium Academies opening across Birmingham and Academies Medium Medium Building costs escalate The Design Team will closely monitor the schedule of works and build costs.
+Grading of severity and likelihood: High - Significant - Medium - Low Risk after n Risk or issue Mitigation Severity Likelihood Stakeholders do not consider School Travel Plans and transportation issues prior to consultation Review school travel plans in partnership with transportation prior to local consultation in order to mitigate possible objections.
+Low High Stakeholders/ School do not engage in project and do not sign up to the solution New Free Schools and The Design Team will ensure regular meetings and consultation with stakeholders and Trust Liaise closely with Free School Providers Low Medium Academies opening across Birmingham and Academies Medium Medium Building costs escalate The Design Team will closely monitor the schedule of works and build costs.
 Cost schedules include contingency sums.
 Any increase in costs will need to be met through value re-engineering to ensure projected spend remains within overall allocation Low Medium Building works fall behind The Design Team will closely monitor schemes on site and liaise with Contractor Partners to identify action required.
-Medium Medium BCC faced with increasing revenue costs Consequential revenue costs arising from additional places including additional staffing, utility costs and any on-going day to day repair and maintenance of the asset will be the responsibility of Erdington Academy and funded via the school's delegated budget.
+Medium Medium BCC faced with increasing revenue costs Consequential revenue costs arising from additional places including additional staffing, utility costs and any on-going day to day repair and maintenance of the asset will be the responsibility of the school and funded from the school's budgets.
 Low Low Problems with contract procurement process Work closely with Partners to ensure compliance with City Council standing orders.
 Low Low Covid 19 Regularly monitor situation.
 BCC, Acivico, Contractors and end-users' staff working on project remotely and having virtual meetings to keep project moving.
 It may be that Covid 19 is no longer a significant issue when works start on site, however if it is still an issue then BCC and Acivico would work closely with Contractor Partners to minimise impact on project.
-High Low
+A contingency sum has been allowed for possible measures relating to Covid 19.
+Medium Low